-To meet the workforce needs of businesses adopting clean transportation fuels and technologies, the Energy Commission has allocated over $15 million to support workforce training programs.
-This funding helps workforce development and training entities to expand their programs to include alternative fuels and advance vehicle technologies to meet the workforce needs of the advanced transportation sector.
+To meet the workforce needs of businesses adopting clean transportation fuels and technologies, the Energy Commission has allocated over $25M to support workforce training programs.
+This funding helps workforce development and training entities to expand their current programs, and develop new programs in alternative fuels and advance vehicle technologies for California’s advanced transportation sector.

 Employment Training Panel (ETP)

-The Program has partnered with the California Employment Training Panel to fund training contracts with companies who need to train workers in alternative fuel and vehicle technologies.
-This performance-based training delivery system will provide the Program with measurable results in the number of businesses served and trainees trained.
+The Alternative Renewable Fuel and Vehicle Technology (ARFVT) Program has partnered with ETP to fund training contracts to single employers, multiple employer partnerships, training agencies, trade associations, joint apprenticeship training councils, labor unions, and other eligible entities who need to train workers in alternative fuel and vehicle technologies.
+This performance-based training delivery system provides the ARFVT Program with measurable results in the number of businesses served and trainees trained.

-Training contracts are funded on a fixed-fee reimbursement rate.
-Contractors are only reimbursed for training based on the number of trainees who complete training and a 90-day post training employment/retention period.
+Under the ARFVT Program, ETP is delivering workforce training to 88+ businesses and 11,400+ * trainees through reimbursable fixed-fee performance contracts.
+Participating organizations bring match funding into their workforce training contracts and are only reimbursed for approved training based on the number of trainees who complete training and a 90-day post training employment/retention period.

 For information on the program and application process, contact the Economic Development Unit at EDU@etp.ca.gov.